 NIV James 4:13 Now listen, you who say, "Today or tomorrow we will go to this or that city, spend a year there, carry on business and make money."
-14Why, you do not even know what will happen tomorrow.
+Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes.
-15Instead, you ought to say, "If it is the Lord's will, we will live and do this or that."
-16As it is, you boast and brag.
+Instead, you ought to say, "If it is the Lord's will, we will live and do this or that."
+As it is, you boast and brag.
 All such boasting is evil.
-17Anyone, then, who knows the good he ought to do and doesn't do it, sins.
+Anyone, then, who knows the good he ought to do and doesn't do it, sins.

-- a) Please make the following observations on the text above: - (1) Circle all the connecting or contrasting words. - (2) Underline each verb. - (3) Highlight in some other way (color) the references to time. - b) What is the difference between the declaration of verse 13 and wise planning?
+- a) Please make the following observations on the text above: - (1) Circle all the connecting or contrasting words. - (2) Underline each verb. - (3) Highlight the references to time in another way (e.g., color them). - b) What is the difference between the declaration of verse 13 and wise planning?
 Is James saying we should not make plans?
 Why or why not? - c) Wouldn't the uncertainty of life (v.
-14) argue for having a plan as opposed to not planning at all?
+14) argue for having a plan instead of not planning at all?
 Explain your reasoning. - d) What are some signs of submitting our plans to God's will (v.
 15)?
-Can you give an example in your own experience? - e) How does the sin of verse 17 fit the context? - f) What plans are you currently making in your life? - g) How should this advice from James change the way you plan?
+Can you give an example from your experience? - e) How does the sin of verse 17 fit the context? - f) What plans are you currently making in your life? - g) How should this advice from James change the way you plan?